kirenz/deltalake/deltalake_installation.md

 The following content is mainly based on the [official *Delta Lake* documentation](https://docs.delta.io/latest/quick-start.html#set-up-interactive-shell).

-Note that you first need to install Spark on your system.
-Follow this [tutorial to install the latest version of Spark](https://www.datacamp.com/community/tutorials/installation-of-pyspark) (don't install PySpark).
+Note that you first need to install Java and Spark on your system.
+Follow this [tutorial to install the latest version of Java and Spark](https://www.datacamp.com/community/tutorials/installation-of-pyspark) (don't install PySpark).

 ## PySpark Shell